vinodkumar007-lang/vinodkumar007-lang/README.md

             ConsumerRecords<String, String> records = consumer.poll(Duration.ofSeconds(5));
             if (records.isEmpty()) {
                 logger.info("No new messages at offset {}", nextOffset);
-                return new ApiResponse("No new messages", "info", null);
+                // Return a non-null response with empty data objects return new ApiResponse(
+                    "No new messages to process",
+                    "info",
+                    new SummaryPayloadResponse() // empty summary payload response to avoid nulls );
             }

             for (ConsumerRecord<String, String> record : records) {